National assessment and accreditation system (NAAS)

 Social workers from non-NAAS sites, those not on the NAAS early adopter sites list, may also be eligible to take part.
 These include:

-- child and family principal social workers (CFPSWs) – email NAAS.DfE@education.gov.uk for more information
+- child and family principal social workers (CFPSWs) – email This email address is being protected from spambots.
+You need JavaScript enabled to view it. for more information

 - child and family social workers taking part in the Assessed and supported year in employment (ASYE)